Predictia/AQUA/docs/sphinx/source/aqua_console.rst

     It increases the verbosity level, setting it to DEBUG.

-In both cases the level of verbosity has to be specified before the command.
+In both cases the level of verbosity has to be specified before the subcommand.

 .. _aqua-install: